 What is a supermoon?
 We confess: before a few years ago, we in astronomy had never heard that term.
 To the best of our knowledge, the term supermoon was coined by the astrologer Richard Nolle over 30 years ago.
 The term is only now coming into popular usage.
 Nolle has defined a supermoon as:

 … a new or full moon which occurs with the moon at or near (within 90% of) its closest approach to Earth in a given orbit.

 That’s a pretty generous definition and allows for many supermoons.
-The first “super” full moon, for 2014, comes on New Year’s Day, with the January 1 new moon, and the second is on January 30.
+The first supermoon, for 2014, came on New Year’s Day, with the January 1 new moon, and the second is on January 30.
 By this definition, according to Nolle:

 There are 4-6 supermoons a year on average.

 The moon is full, or opposite Earth from the sun, once each month.
 It’s new, or more or less between the Earth and sun, once each month.
 And, every month, as the moon orbits Earth, it comes closest to Earth.
 That point is called perigee.
 The moon always swings farthest away once each month; that point is called apogee.

 No doubt about it.
 Supermoon is a catchier term than perigee new moon or perigee full moon.

 We first became familiar with the supermoon label in the year 2011 when the media used it to describe the full moon of March 19, 2011.
 On that date, the full moon aligned with proxigee – the closest perigee of the year – to stage the closest, largest full moon of 2011.